aguinet/intmem/README.rst

 This is a small header-only C++11 library that helps loading unaligned integers from memory, in natural/little/big endian.

-It has been tested with GCC 8.2 and Clang 6.0 under Linux/x32, Linux/x64 and Linux/mipsbe (using QEMU).
+It has been tested under the following platforms:

+* GCC 8.2 and Clang 6.0 under Linux/x32, Linux/x64 and Linux/mipsbe (using QEMU).
+* Windows x32 and x64 using Visual Studio 2015

 Tests
 -----